GaloisInc/ivory/ivory-tutorial/tutorial.md

      return (val .% max_val)
 ```

-Once the `init_rng` function has been added, modify `ivoryMain` to include a
+Once the `init_rng` function has been added, modify `ivoryMain` to
-call to it before the use of `ret 0`.
-To test this out, and make sure that we're
+include a call to it before the use of `ret 0`.
+To make sure that
-generating random values correctly, let's use the `gen_rand` macro to produce a
+we're generating random values correctly, we'll use the `gen_rand`
-value that we can print out.
-Your `ivoryMain` procedure should now look like
+macro to produce a value that we can print out.
+Your `ivoryMain`
-this:
+procedure should now look like this:

 ```haskell
 ivoryMain :: Def ('[] ':-> Sint64)